Mansion House, Hurstpierpoint: Historic background

 Little information is available regarding William Jordan; however, it is clear that he had left the Mansion House by at least 1642 when the house is in the hands of the Beard family where it remained until the end of the 18th century.
-The Beard family where therefore responsible for much of the development of the building that has resulted in the present form, altering, adding and upgrading the property for over a 150 years.
+The Beard family were therefore responsible for much of the development of the building that has resulted in the present form, altering, adding and upgrading the property for over a 150 years.

 The first Beard to occupy the property was Ralph Beard Esquire mentioned as of the Mansion House in a covenant of 1646.
 Ralph married Cassandra Wilson of Sheffield House, Fletching, in 1630, the only (surviving) daughter of Francis Wilson Esquire.
 Ralph, born in c.
 1594 was the son of John Beard of Cowfold, Gent and Alice Alfrey.
 Ralph is listed as Ralph Beard Esquire, barrister at law, of the Inner Temple, London and Hurstpierpoint, Sussex and his descendants are described as living at Hurstpierpoint.
 Ralph Beard served as lawyer to Lord Goring of the nearby Danny Estate also in Hurstpierpoint.

 After the death of Ralph Beard in 1655, the Mansion House passed to his descendants.
 Ralph and Cassandra had three sons: Thomas, John and Francis.
 It appears from subsequent records and surviving indications within the house that Thomas took up residence with documents to that effect dating from at least 1664.